Huna (New Age)

-Huna (Hawaiian for "secret") is the word adopted by Max Freedom Long (1890–1971) in 1936 to describe his theory of metaphysics.
-Long cited what he believed to be the spiritual practices of the ancient Hawaiian kahunas (priests) as inspiration; however, contemporary scholars consider the system to be his invention designed through a mixture of a variety of spiritual practices from various cultures, with roots in New Thought and Theosophy, rather than in traditional Hawaiian beliefs.
-Huna is part of a New Age [non-Hawaiian] movement.
+Huna (Hawaiian for "secret") is the word adopted by the New Age author Max Freedom Long (1890–1971) in 1936 to describe his theory of metaphysics.
+Long cited what he believed to be the spiritual practices of the ancient Hawaiian kahunas (priests) as inspiration; however, contemporary scholars consider the system to be his invention designed through a mixture of a variety of spiritual practices from various cultures, with roots in New Thought and Theosophy rather than in traditional Hawaiian beliefs.

 History

-Max Freedom Long, who was not Hawaiian, went to Hawaii in 1917 to work as an elementary school teacher.
+Max Freedom Long went to Hawaii in 1917 to work as an elementary school teacher.
 He became interested in the religious beliefs and practices of the ancient kahunas and modern practitioners of traditional, indigenous Hawaiian religion, but none of the ceremonial people talked to him so he was unable to penetrate to the inner workings of this religion.
+In the Hawaiian language, the term kahuna is used for any expert.
+Kahuna include experts in diagnosing illness, herbal medicine, canoe building, temple building, wood carving, star-gazing, agriculture, and others.

-He left Hawaii in 1931, convinced that he would never learn these secrets.
+Long left Hawaii in 1931, convinced that he would never learn these secrets.
 In 1934, he woke with a revelation that the secrets were encoded into the Hawaiian language itself.
-He called the religious system he developed from this revelation 'Huna' (the Hawaiian word for secret), and wrote his first book in 1936 to chronicle his beliefs.
-There are no accepted Hawaiian sources that refer to the word 'Huna' as a tradition of esoteric learning.
+He called the religious system he developed from this revelation Huna (the Hawaiian word for secret) and wrote his first book in 1936 to chronicle his beliefs.

-In 1945 Long founded Huna Research.
+In 1945, Long founded Huna Research.
 In 1953, he published The Secret Science at Work as a Huna textbook, and in 1965 The Huna Codes in Religions, examining parallels between his invented system and religions such as Hinduism, Buddhism and Christianity.